joshgerdes/jekyll-uno/_drafts/microsoft-azure-high-level-scaffold.md

 * Australia East
 * Australia Southeast
 * **Allowed virtual machine SKUs**
-* Production Environments - Virtual Machines should be configured to use managed disks
+* Production Environments - Virtual Machines should be configured to use managed disks.
-* Non-Production Environments - Virtual Machines should be configured to use managed disks
+* Non-Production Environments - Virtual Machines should be configured to use managed disks.
 * Virtual Machines must be provisioned based on the least number of resources required.
 * **Allowed storage account SKUs**
 * Production Environments – Storage accounts created for production subscriptions should use one of the following storage account SKUs:
 * Standard_GRS.
 Geo-redundant storage
 * Standard_RAGRS.
-Read access geo-redundant storage
+Read access geo-redundant storage.
 * Non-Production Environments – Storage accounts created for non-production subscriptions should use one of the following storage account SKUs:
 * Standard_LRS.
 Locally redundant storage
 * Standard_ZRS.
 Zone-redundant storage